andres81/Model_of_the_Psyche/README.md

 ### Explanation of the perceived emotions with the proposed architecture

-Emotions can be seen then as communications and forces put on the subject, by the overseer.
+Emotions can be seen then as communication with and forces put upon the subject, by the overseer.
 But the question then still remains why what emotions when.

+Emotions to put in context:

+* Embarrassment
+* Shame
+* Guilt
+* Aggression
+* Anger
+* Insult

+The idea of the model of the psyche put forward in this piece if insanely beautifully written proza, is that the only reason is preservation of status within a social context.
+In which the social context should be seen as the group, tribe or clan we live in.
+A group, tribe or clan is nothing more than an organisational structure.
+It is what is projected onto it, that makes it a dynamic system that continuously is monitored by the overseer to check ones status.
+The status within a group is a measure of how important a subject is to the organisation.
+This way the tribe, clan or group has a system in place, to do some bookkeeping on who to keep and who to loose.

 ## Appendix A - Hypothesis of fast Learning